gnarlyquack/dr-strangetest/README.txt

 easytest\diff(mixed &$from, mixed &$to, string $from_id, string $to_id,
 [bool $strict = true])
-    Returns a string displaying the difference between $from and $to. $from_id and $to_id are used to identify which values changed in the diff.
+    Return a string displaying the difference between $from and $to. $from_id and $to_id are used to identify which values changed in the diff.
 If
-    $strict is set to false, then the diff is generated using loose comparison (==) between $from and $to, otherwise the diff is generated using strict comparison (===).
+    $strict is set to false, the diff is generated using loose comparison (==) between $from and $to, otherwise the diff is generated using strict comparison (===).

     Note that $from and $to are received as references to detect recursive